jasontthai/jasonthai.me/_posts/2023-08-15-art-of-not-giving-a-fck.md

 * My body is sore.
 Then what?
 I should listen to how my body reacts and take it easy for the day.
 * I'm sad.
 Then what?
 Is it because of something or someone?
 If something, then what?
 If someone, then what?
 Etc.

 Vy has been feeling stressful about work today, so I shared this with her, hoping it will cheer her up.
 She seemed to like it.
-It's easier said than said for the things I mentioned above, but with practice we can do it.
+It's easier said than done for the things I mentioned above, but with practice we can do it.
 I know we can, just like how we are able to run a half marathon now.